 For those 10 percent of potential employees who have no or a severely broken moral compass, Don’t let them in!
 Conduct proper due diligence and pre-hiring procedures before extending offers of employment and don’t be pressured into taking short cuts during the hiring process.

-A strong tone and timely conduct by leadership demonstrates a lack of tolerance for unethical behavior.
+A strong tone and timely conduct by leadership demonstrate a lack of tolerance for unethical behavior.
 Employees who perceive a tolerance for fraud or misconduct are more inclined to participate in such behavior if the perceived level of consequences are low.

-Controls, such as segregation of duties and approvals before a vendor is approved, a contract is generated or changed, a transaction is executed, or a change to anything that was once vetted and approved, can be used to prevent or deter the 80 percent of employees that could commit fraud given the situation.
+Controls, such as segregation of duties and approvals before a vendor is approved, a contract is generated or changed, a transaction is executed, or a change to anything that was once vetted and approved, can be used to help prevent or deter the 80 percent of employees that could commit fraud given the situation.

 Detective controls, such as timely account reconciliations and properly designed data analytics help identify “red flags or instances of fraud after it occurs.